Monday, February 15, 2021

 The night before, David Koski and I had the Goldberg Chart on the screen (above).
 He was looking from Minnesota, me from Oregon.
 We also had onlookers around the table, a figurative table as this was happening on Facebook, not literally a book of faces either.

-Before he introduces his two new "infinite classes" of space-filling tetrahedrons, Goldberg wants to survey what's known so far, about tetrahedral space-fillers.
+Before he introduces his three new "infinite classes" of space-filling tetrahedrons, Goldberg wants to survey what's known so far, about tetrahedral space-fillers.
 He does a good job summarizing.

 What Sommerville had known about already, were what Fuller calls the Mite, Bite, Rite (both Sytes, i.e. made of two Mites).
-That's three of the total five Goldberg identifies, other than his newer two, not in the same table.
+That's three of the total five Goldberg identifies, other than his newer infinite families, not in the same table.

 The Rite is the source of two more space-fillers, the quarter rite our "fourth Rite" and the half Rite.
 This very last, column five, was apparently not known to Sommerville, just as the fourth and half Rite were overlooked by Buckminster Fuller.